NYC Child Support Lawyers

 If a child support order was entered some time ago, and if legally appropriate reasons exist for a court to entertain a possible alteration of that order, you may be able to file a motion to alter or amend child support order.

 There exist some proverbial loops that you need to jump through in order to proceed with a motion to alter or amend an existing child support order.
 For example, most states require a certain amount of time to lapse before such a motion can be filed.
 In addition, there must be a material change in the circumstances of a party to the case to warrant a reconsideration of an existing child support order in the first instance.

-Due to the complexities of child support issues, you typically are best served seeking the professional assistance of a skilled, experienced attorney to assist in appealing a child support determination.
+Due to the complexities of child support issues, you typically are served seeking the professional assistance of a skilled, experienced attorney to assist in appealing a child support determination.
 As a matter of practice, an attorney typically schedules an initial consultation with a prospective client, at no cost, to discuss a child support issue.